RenDavidDimen/RoadRater/README.md

 ## Workflow

-This application will be following the GitFlow[1] branching model.
+This application will be following the [GitFlow] branching model.

 This ensures that versioning the code is comprehensive and maintainable.